 Third.
 Is it because we honestly don’t have any affection for our spouse?
 If this is the case then the best thing you can do for your kids is to sprint directly into marriage counseling.
 Affection isn’t negotiable.
 It’s not the icing on the cake of marriage it is the cake itself.
 Marriage is ALL about the quality of the relationship.
 As far as it depends on you, do whatever is possible to get help with your marriage.
 I would be glad to chat with any of you about how to get help in this area.

 Guilt.
 Lastly, I fear some of you will read this and simply feel guilty because you’re not able to model a healthy, affectionate marriage to your kids.
 Perhaps you’re a single parent or you’re stuck in a marriage where — due to circumstances beyond your control — affection is simply not going to be a reality.
 I want you to know that God is big enough to overcome your situation!
 He’s so good at working in spite of us.
 Trust Him.
-Pray that your kids will see healthy marriages modeled in the lives of youth sponsors.
-(That’s why I require my youth sponsor couples to show PDA in youth group.)
+Pray that your kids will see healthy marriages modeled in the lives of other mentors.
+(That’s why I require my youth group volunteer couples to show PDA in youth group.)
 Perhaps your unfortunate situation will be used positively to give your kids a thirst for what you yourself long for.
 God’s not limited by anything.
 Trust Him.

 And for some of you perhaps the first step would be to watch a couple reruns of the Brady Bunch!